 Sickness & Accidents:

 If a child becomes ill during a Club session, every attempt will be made to contact a parent or carer (listed on the Registration Form) to arrange collection of the sick child.
 The child will be cared for until collected.
 In case of a minor accident, basic First Aid will be administered.
-In case of an accident requiring more than basic First Aid, every attempt will be made to contact the parent/carer to advise or discuss the action to be taken.
+In the case of an accident requiring more than basic First Aid, every attempt will be made to contact the parent/carer to advise or discuss the action to be taken.
 An accident book will be maintained.

 Morning Routine & Activities: